Bringing Hope to Patients as Partners

-I recently had the honor and opportunity to host a small panel discussion at the Patients as Partners Conference in Philadelphia. #Patients2019.
+I recently had the honor and opportunity to host a small panel What do the results mean and how do they relate to previous findings in the literature; appropriate next steps; strengths and limitations Course: SCI102 at the Patients as Partners Conference in Philadelphia. #Patients2019.
 Joining me on the stage were a couple of stakeholders to discuss the value of educating patients and their allies.
 Jean Walsh is a patient who has participated in one of our programs called Join-the-Team.
 Nicole Horvath is a Pfizer colleague, and a patient, working to build patient insights into Pfizer’s Development efforts.

 At Patients as Partners, our panel spoke about HOPE and asked the audience to think about a few questions.